MooersLab/pymolsnips/README.md

 For example, the org-ref package greatly eases the retrieval of pdfs, and the creation of bibtex entries.
 The latter is done in an automated fashion by using the metadata in the pdf files.

-The .emacs.d configuration directory is a hidden directory in the home directory.
+The *.emacs.d* configuration directory is a hidden directory in the home directory.
 It is the home of the installed packages and plugins.
-The main configuration file called *init.el* resides here.
+The main configuration file resides is this directory and is named *init.el*.
 The *init.el* file is the analog of vim's *.vimrc* configuration file.
 The commands in the *init.el* file are written in elisp.
 Fortunately, elisp is easy to edit and augment without knowing much about how to program with elisp.